Visiting the blue ice cave in the Vatnajökull glacier is something I will never forget; it left me speechless!

 We met our tour guide at Jökulsárlón glacial lagoon and were driven in a specially modified car on a very bumpy mountain road up to the glacier.

-The ride only took 15 minutes and there was a very short and easy 5-minute hike to the mouth of the ice cave.
+The ride took only 15 minutes, and there was a very short, easy 5-minute hike to the mouth of the ice cave.

-In my photo above you can see the specially modified vehicle which transported us to the ice cave.
+In my photo above, you can see the specially modified vehicle that transported us to the ice cave.
 In the photo to the left is Ingólfur, the COO of Guide to Iceland, and Kolbeinn, our glacier guide.

 Extraordinary blue colours in the ice cave

-I and the rest of the group turned into kids, playing in the snow and touching this blue ice that formed an ice dome above our heads.
+The rest of the group and I turned into kids, playing in the snow and touching this blue ice that formed an ice dome above our heads :)

 It is a good idea to wear red and yellow colours as they make a good contrast against the blue ice

-I can tell you that one can get quite emotional inside the ice caves as the beauty is just overwhelming.
-And I have heard of glacier guides, who get so emotional, that they have burst into tears when they see the beauty of a new ice cave.
+I can tell you that one can get quite emotional inside the ice caves, as the beauty is just overwhelming.
+And I have heard of glacier guides who have burst into tears upon seeing the beauty of a new ice cave.

-The ice cave is big and further inside the cave, away from the light, the ice turned into a sapphire blue wonderland!
+The ice cave is enormous, and further inside the cave, away from the light, the ice turned into a sapphire blue wonderland!
 With ice sculptures and icicles hanging from the ceiling!

 Inside Breiðamerkurjökull ice cave

-We were completely emerged in this beautiful blue colour and all of us were taking photos left and right.
+We were completely enveloped in this beautiful blue colour, and all of us were taking photos left and right.

-But once inside the caves I just left it up to the camera and shot the photos on the auto setting and used flash.
+But once inside the caves, I just left it to the camera and shot the photos on auto, using flash.

 Inside the ice cave - a hole in the ceiling

-And I was praying for my photos to be able to capture this beauty and not come out all blurred or in the wrong colour.
+And I was praying my photos would capture this beauty and not come out blurred or the wrong colour.

 I think the photos came out beautifully and justly show all these extraordinary blue colours inside the ice cave.
 One of the photos looks like I shot a painted wall, but it is blue ice on one of the ice cave walls.

-The old blue ice inside the ice cave had black ash stripes from volcanic eruptions in Iceland trapped inside the ice.
+The old blue ice inside the ice cave had black ash stripes from volcanic eruptions in Iceland trapped within it.
 The blue ice you see inside the cave might be 900 years old!

 The staff of Guide to Iceland visiting the ice cave in Breiðamerkurjökull

 Isn't this just breathtaking!!
-I had quite a few WOW moments inside this extraordinary beautiful ice cave.
+I had quite a few WOW moments inside this extraordinarily beautiful ice cave.

-The year that we went on this tour was the first year that the ice caves were becoming popular, and we were checking out if such guided ice cave tours would become popular.
+The year we went on this tour was the first year the ice caves were becoming popular, and we were checking whether guided ice cave tours would become popular.
 So we had the ice cave to ourselves.

 Inside the ice cave in Breiðamerkurjökull

-The ice caves became VERY POPULAR and are more crowded now than when we were checking them out back in 2016.
+The ice caves have become VERY POPULAR and are now more crowded than when we checked them out back in 2016.

-There is only a limited number of people who are allowed into the ice cave per day, so it is unfortunately not possible to add an extra tour.
+Only a limited number of people are allowed into the ice cave per day, so unfortunately, it is not possible to add an extra tour.

-These ice caves form in the summertime when water runs underneath the glacier and every winter when it starts getting colder the glacier guides look for new ice caves in Vatnajökull glacier.
-Fortunately, this ice cave was located relatively close to ring-road 1.
+These ice caves form in the summertime when water runs beneath the glacier, and every winter, as it gets colder, the glacier guides look for new ice caves in Vatnajökull.

 The entrance to the ice cave

-These natural ice caves are rare and as I said earlier, then we are very excited when a glacier guide finds a new naturally formed ice cave.
+These natural ice caves are rare, and as I said earlier, we are very excited when a glacier guide finds a new naturally formed ice cave.

 So one never knows where the ice caves will be located each winter.
-That said, seeing that the glaciers are shrinking then more and more ice caves are discovered.
+That said, as the glaciers shrink, more and more ice caves are discovered.

 The Black Diamond

-Crystal didn't form in this location again but close by another ice cave formed which was called the Black Diamond.
+Crystal didn't form in this location again, but nearby, another ice cave formed, called the Black Diamond.

-Another beautiful ice cave formed on the east side of the Jökulsárlón glacial lagoon - it got the name the Sapphire ice cave.
+Another beautiful ice cave formed on the east side of the Jökulsárlón glacial lagoon was named the Sapphire ice cave.

-I visited Sapphire in 2021 and it is breathtakingly beautiful.
-It has got the most amazing blue colour, more aquamarine though than sapphire.
+I visited Sapphire in 2021, and it is breathtakingly beautiful.
+It has got the most amazing blue colour, more aquamarine than sapphire.

 But of course, these caves change every year.